dogweather/forkful/content/en/haskell/getting-started/starting-a-new-project.md

   \ setting up the initial structure and writing kick-off code.
 We do this to transform\u2026"
 lastmod: '2024-03-13T22:45:00.129130-06:00'
 model: gpt-4-1106-preview
-summary: "Every project starts with a single step.
-For programmers, that means setting\
+summary: Every project starts with a single step.
-  \ up the initial structure and writing kick-off code.
-We do this to transform\u2026"
 title: Starting a new project
 weight: 1
 ---